 Common Cat Illnesses & Symptoms

 Some illnesses are more common than others when it comes to cats, and the illnesses most commonly seen in indoor cats aren't necessarily the same as those seen in outdoor cats.
 Nonetheless, there are several very common cat illnesses that all pet parents should be aware of.
-Here are some of the most common illnesses that our Smokey Point vets see in cats.
+Here are some of the most common illnesses that our vets see in cats.

 Cat Colds - Upper Respiratory Infections